Troy vs. Old Dominion odds, line, picks: Week 12 Sun Belt picks from 10,000 sims

 How to make Troy vs. Old Dominion picks

-SportsLine's model is leaning under on the total (52.5).
+SportsLine's model is leaning under on the total (53.5).
 Both teams were under on their totals last week, with Troy and Arkansas State combining for 33 points, while Old Dominion and Louisiana-Monroe combined for 37.
 The model has Troy quarterback Tucker Kilcrease throwing for fewer than two touchdowns, as will Old Dominion quarterback Colton Joseph.
-The teams combine for 51 points as the Under clears in well over 50% of simulations.
+The teams combine for 51 points as the Under clears in almost 60% of simulations.
 You can only get the pick at SportsLine.

-So who wins Troy vs. Old Dominion, and which side of the spread hits nearly 60% of the time?
+So who wins Troy vs. Old Dominion, and which side of the spread hits well over 50% of the time?
 Visit SportsLine now to see which side of the Troy vs. Old Dominion spread to jump on, all from the advanced model that finished up over $2,000 on its FBS college football picks since its inception, and find out.